Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 5.5.1	Types of records archived
 The CA keeps at least the following information related to the request, issuance and revocation of certificates:
-•	certificate requests, including CSRs;
+-	certificate requests, including CSRs;
-•	details of applicants and applicant representatives;
+-	details of applicants and applicant representatives;
-•	any further documentation supplied by applicants;
+-	any further documentation supplied by applicants;
-•	verifications performed by the CA and the results thereof;
+-	verifications performed by the CA and the results thereof;
-•	certificate revocation requests.
+-	certificate revocation requests.

 ### 5.5.2	Retention period for archive
 Archived records are kept for at least 10 years past the certificates’ expiration or revocation dates.

 ### 5.5.3	Protection of archive
 Archives are protected from unauthorized modification or destruction by strong security controls.
-To this end, a document preservation service is used complying with the Italian regulations (Legislative Decree No. 82/2005: “Co-dice dell’Amministrazione Digitale” and subsequent amendments and additions) and accredited by AgID.
+To this end, a document preservation service is used complying with the Italian regulations (Legislative Decree No. 82/2005: “Codice dell’Amministrazione Digitale” and subsequent amendments and additions) and accredited by AgID.

 ### 5.5.4	Archive backup procedures
 Archives are backed up by the preservation system referred to in paragraph 5.5.3.

 ### 5.5.5	Requirements for time-stamping of records
-All archived records are time-stamped at the date and time of creation or occurrence, with a date and time refer-ence obtained from a trusted time source (see section 6.8).
+All archived records are time-stamped at the date and time of creation or occurrence, with a date and time reference obtained from a trusted time source (see section 6.8).

 ### 5.5.6	Archive collection system (internal or external)
 No stipulation.